 269. The FIAU gives automatic priority to STRs on FT (with a first assessment carried out immediately) and routinely brings these to the attention of the management, regardless of the amounts involved.
 The names of potential suspects in STRs are immediately checked against the information held by the other competent authorities, even before finalising the analysis.
 Moreover, information is immediately shared with the CTU, likewise ahead of the completion of the analysis.
 The CTU and the FIAU engaged in a one-off project which allowed the FIAU to use a list of potential suspects for its database to be screened with regard to STRs, with a more regular exchange of such data under negotiation.
 The FIAU stated that it usually does not receive any feedback from the MSS or the Police.
-In some cases, the FIAU has, rather than transferring the information to the Police for investigation, spontaneously disseminated the content of its analysis could be improved, for example by giving it direct access to passenger-name records or by introducing a central bank account registry (which would put an end to the cumbersome process of contacting banks individually on such information).
+In some cases, the FIAU has, rather than transferring the information to the Police for investigation, spontaneously disseminated the content of its analysis to foreign counterparts.
+The FIAU stated that its access to information for FT-related analysis could be improved, for example by giving it direct access to passenger-name records or by introducing a central bank account registry (which would put an end to the cumbersome process of contacting banks individually on such information).